vpinball/vpinball/make/README.md

 Download `VPinballX-10.8.1-(revision)-(SHA1)-dev-third-party-windows-(x86/x64)-(Debug/Release).zip` from [Actions](https://github.com/vpinball/vpinball/actions) of a `vpinball` run, and extract the content to the `third-party` folder in the top directory, overwriting all existing files.

 Run the `create_vs_solution.bat` from this folder here and select the Visual Studio version that will be used.
-This will create `.sln`/`.proj` files in the top directory.
+This will create `.sln`/`.proj` files in the `.build/vsproject` directory.

 If DirectX9 rendering / compilation is wanted, install the Microsoft DirectX SDK from 2021 (currently at [DX SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812)).